Foxconn International swings to 2011 net profit

-HONG KONG (Reuters) - Foxconn International Holdings Ltd (2038.HK), the world’s biggest contract manufacturer of cellphones, swung to a net profit in 2011 as key clients such as Nokia Oyj NOK1V.HE and Huawei Technologies Co Ltd HWT.UL shifted to higher-end smartphones.
+HONG KONG, March 22 (Reuters) - Foxconn International Holdings Ltd, the world’s biggest contract manufacturer of cellphones, swung to a net profit in 2011 as key clients such as Nokia Oyj and Huawei Technologies Co Ltd shifted to higher-end smartphones.

-The company, which assembles handsets for Motorola Mobility Holdings Inc (MMI.N) and Sony Corp (6758.T), on Thursday posted a net profit of $72.84 million, ahead of the consensus of analysts’ forecasts of $27.59 million according to Thomson Reuters I/B/E/S.
+The company, which assembles handsets for Motorola Mobility Holdings Inc and Sony Corp, on Thursday posted a net profit of $72.84 million, ahead of the consensus of analysts’ forecasts of $27.59 million according to Thomson Reuters I/B/E/S.

-“Our efforts in capacity optimization in various geographical locations and new customer penetration started to create positive impact to our operation results,” it said in a filing to the Hong Kong stock exchange.
+“Our efforts in capacity optimisation in various geographical locations and new customer penetration started to create positive impact to our operation results,” it said in a filing to the Hong Kong stock exchange.

 Foxconn International had a total of 98,868 employees at the end of 2011, down about 22 percent from 126,687 a year ago.